Table of Contents

 Gold and Silver: The Precious Metals of Power

-Gold and silver were the most prestigious of the empire's mineral assets.
-Gold was sourced from regions like Bactria (modern-day Afghanistan and Tajikistan) and Lydia (in western Anatolia), the latter being famous for its legendary wealth.
+Gold and silver were the most prestigious of the empire's mineral assets, symbolizing wealth and sovereignty.
+Gold was sourced primarily from regions like Bactria (modern-day Afghanistan and Tajikistan) and Lydia (in western Anatolia), the latter being famous for its legendary wealth and early coin production.
 The Persian kings accumulated vast reserves of these metals, which were stored in royal treasuries and used for diplomatic gifts, payment for mercenaries, and the spectacular decoration of palaces.
-The famous reliefs at Persepolis often depict delegations bringing offerings of gold dust and vessels.
-Silver was even more abundant and served as the primary medium for the empire's standardized coinage system, the daric (gold coin) and the siglos (silver coin).
-This coinage system, introduced by Darius I, revolutionized trade and taxation within the empire.
+The famous reliefs at Persepolis often depict delegations bringing offerings of gold dust and vessels, underscoring the symbolic importance of these metals.

 Copper and Iron: The Industrial Metals